EtsTest-ReactNativeApps/InstaaSnap/README.md

 ```
 1. InstaaSnap is a Open Source IG Post Saver API, WebApp, iOS and Andoid app.
-2. I created it to download cat and travel videos from IG.
+2. I created it to save cat and travel videos from IG.
 3. It's Privacy friendly, no database, no analytics, no logs, no cookies.
 4. InstaaSnap is built with Node.js, Express.js, React.js, Next.js and React Native.
 ```